 A round-trip ticket for adults is $27.
 There is an extra charge if you want to bring a bike, kayak, or paddleboard with you.

 While there are several departure times each day, tickets are not for a specific departure time, so it is best to show up about 45 minutes before the departure time you want.

 As the most popular of vacation towns in Martha’s Vineyard, there are several departure ports that provide service to Oaks Bluff: Woods Hole, Hyannis, and Nantucket.

 The Steamship Authority provides year-round service from Woods Hole to Oaks Bluff.

-In 2018, a round trip ticket costs $17 for adults, with an extra cost for large items like bikes and surfboards.
+A round trip ticket costs $20 for adults, with an extra cost for large items like bikes and surfboards.